 No, we do not have an equivalency guide.
 The best way to determine the transferability of your coursework is to review the Rice Course Catalog.
 Look for courses with the same titles or with the same course descriptions as those you wish to transfer.
 Your initial transfer credit evaluation (completed by the Office of the Registrar after you are accepted to Rice) will most likely include a high proportion of TRAN or general elective credit.
 Generally Rice equivalent credit will only be awarded to select introductory courses with course titles that have direct matches to those at Rice.
 Once you arrive at Rice, you will have the opportunity to pursue approvals to convert TRAN credit to Rice equivalent credit.
-What if my transfer evaluation (which will be provided after acceptance at Rice) shows I have been granted TRAN credit but I am certain the course has a direct Rice equivalent?

 Students seeking transfer credit for courses taken prematriculation and postmatriculation at institutions outside the United States must present a professional course-by-course evaluation of the foreign official transcript.
 The professional evaluation must verify that the foreign institution is equivalent to a regionally accredited U.S. academic institution and must include an explanation of credits earned (including U.S. semester hour equivalents), grade equivalents, and course levels (lower or upper level).
 Two reliable services with course-by-course evaluations that include this required information are:

 All professional evaluations should be obtained from one of these two recommended credential services and submitted to the Office of the Registrar.
 Payment for the professional evaluation is the responsibility of the student.

 Does Rice accept transfer credit from community colleges?